 - Sorare is a free-to-play fantasy football game built on the Ethereum blockchain.
 Players can create, buy and sell digital collectibles of the actual players.
 Players can make their strategies and build a virtual team.
 They earn points based on the performance of their real-world counterparts.

-Benefits of play to earn model
+Benefits of Play to Earn model

-- Monetary Gains for gamers: Unlike traditional games with no scope for investment returns, the play-to-earn model gives gamers a chance to earn money fair and square.
+- Monetary Gains for Gamers: Unlike traditional games with no scope for investment returns, the play-to-earn model gives gamers a chance to earn money fair and square.
 The more they play, the more they gain tokens, in-game assets, and other digital collectibles with full property ownership rights.
-For instance, NFT trading is on the verge of becoming serious business, and they are being sold out in the real world in exchange for real money.
+For instance, NFT trading is on the verge of becoming a serious business, and they are being sold out in the real world in exchange for real money.
 P2E models are here to stay as they present opportunities for both sides – gamers and developers alike.

 - Blockchain technology gaining traction: As more and more developers get into the business of creating games, the widespread use of the very nascent blockchain technology is also on the rise.
-These virtual games are developed with the help of various technologies and at the helm stands the blockchain that forms the foundation of the gaming websites.
+These virtual games are developed with the help of various technologies and at the helm stands the blockchain that forms the foundation of gaming websites.
 Wider adoption of blockchain is a welcome move as the more this technology gets exposure, the better the chances of improvement.

 P2E growth challenges